livingdocsIO/documentation/content/reference-docs/editor-extensions/editor-configuration/text-editing.md

 }
 ```

-#### Excluding components and directives (configured in the livingdocs component library)
+#### Excluding components and directives (configured in the Livingdocs component library)

 It is also possible to only count the text of selected components or directives.
 This
-is configured in the component library of a livingdocs design.
+is configured in the component library of a Livingdocs design.

 Exclude whole components from the text counter (example component config):
 ```js